GStudiosX2/LightBulb/README.md

 # Learn More:
 `yarn dist --help`

-Now you can manage files on your computer or vps/dedicated server from `glass.santio.me`.
+Now you can manage files on your computer from `glass.santio.me`.

 # Screenshots